uveta/uveta.github.io/source/source/_drafts/asynchronous-job-pattern-the-asp-net-core-mvc-way.md

 ## Building blocks

-From a _client_ perspective, the pattern usage is pretty simple: it submits a _job_ for processing to an _endpoint_; _job_ status is polled until processing is finished; if status was successful, use _endpoint_ to obtain output.
+From a _client_ perspective, the pattern usage is pretty simple: it submits a _job_ for processing to an _endpoint_; _job_ status is polled until processing is finished; if status was successful, client uses _endpoint_ to obtain output.

-However, several components are needed to achieve such functionality.
-Lets dig a bit deeper and see what does the pattern consist of.
+On server side, several components are required to achieve such functionality.
+Lets take a look at the big picture and define individual pattern pieces.

 ### Job